quantiacs/documentation/en/source/quick_start/quick_start.md

 **3. Performance estimation**

-After we have built the algorithm, we can evaluate its performance **calculating statistics**:
+Once the algorithm is built, we evaluate its performance by calculating statistics:

 ```python
 statistics = qnstats.calc_stat(futures, weights)